 You do not actually need to pay any National Insurance to get a qualifying year for state pensions.
-Provided you have received salary in excess of the lower earnings limit (£5,772 for 2014/15) you will be credited with a qualifying year.
+Provided you have received a salary in excess of the lower earnings limit (£6,136) you will be credited with a qualifying year.

 It is possible to buy and sell shares in other companies through your own company, however, this is not always the most tax efficient way to make these transactions – when making a decision about whether to do this, the following should be considered:

-An individual who has gains in excess of their annual exempt allowance is taxed at 18% if a basic rate tax payer and 28% if a higher rate tax payer, gains made by a company are taxed at the prevailing corporation tax rate (certain exceptions apply – below)
+An individual who has gained in excess of their annual exempt allowance is taxed at 10% if a basic rate taxpayer and 20% if a higher rate taxpayer, gains made by a company are taxed at the prevailing corporation tax rate (certain exceptions apply – below)

-Although unlikely - if income from investments (dividends) exceeds 20% of turnover, the status of the company maybe classed as a ‘closed investment holding company’ and all profits made by the company (not just from investments) would be subject to the main rate of corporation tax (21% 2014/15)
+Although unlikely – if income from investments (dividends) exceeds 20% of turnover, the status of the company may be classed as a ‘closed investment holding company’ and all profits made by the company (not just from investments) would be subject to the main rate of corporation tax (19%).

-Dividends paid out from investments are not subject to corporation tax, dividends paid to a person who is a basic rate tax payer, are not subject to additional tax.
-Higher rate tax payers pay an effective rate of 25%, or even, 30.56% if an additional rate taxpayer – of course if the investments are made by the company, any profits made on the investments will need to be extracted from the company and could affect your personal tax position at that point
+Dividends paid out from investments are not subject to Corporation Tax.
+Dividends paid to a person who is a basic rate taxpayer are subject to tax at 7.5%, however, there is a £2,000 tax free dividend allowance.
+Higher rate taxpayers pay an effective rate of 32.5%, or even, 38.1% if an additional rate taxpayer – of course, if the investments are made by the company, any profits made on the investments will need to be extracted from the company and could affect your personal tax position at that point

 Shareholders looking to wind up their companies will be left with the following options:

-Any distribution made to shareholders in liquidation (formal or in formal) is treated as capital for tax purposes and therefore is subject to Capital Gains Tax (CGT) rather than income tax (applicable to dividend distributions).
-This can be extremely advantageous to shareholders of a company as it allows them to utilise their CGT annual exemption (£11,000 in 2014/15) and if they are eligible to claim entrepreneurs relief, any gains in excess of the annual exemption are taxed at 10%.
+Any distribution made to shareholders in liquidation (formal or informal) is treated as capital for tax purposes and therefore is subject to Capital Gains Tax (CGT) rather than income tax (applicable to dividend distributions).
+This can be extremely advantageous to shareholders of a company as it allows them to utilise their CGT annual exemption (£12,000) and if they are eligible to claim Entrepreneurs’ Relief, any gains in excess of the annual exemption are taxed at 10%.

-We estimate that if you are seeking to close a company with reserves in excess of £6,650, formally liquidating the company will generally yield the highest return, after having paid all taxes and professional fees.
-This statement assumes that your income has already/or will during the tax year, exceed the higher rate tax threshold and that the gain is eligible to entrepeneurs relief.
+We estimate that if you are seeking to close a company with reserves in excess of ££36,650, formally liquidating the company will generally yield the highest return, after having paid all taxes and professional fees.
+This statement assumes that your income has already/or will during the tax year, exceed the higher rate tax threshold and that the gain is eligible to entrepreneurs relief.

 You can lend money to another company that you are a director of providing that your company holds sufficient amounts of cash to meet any liabilities that fall due whilst the loan is outstanding.
 Details of the loan must be disclosed by a note to your accounts as a ‘Related Party Transaction’.
 No corporation tax relief would be obtained through making such a loan and the two companies may be considered associates for corporation tax purposes which (if applicable) would reduce the threshold at which your profits would be subject to the small company rate – the threshold would be divided by the number of associated companies.

-It is common belief among small business owners that by structuring a company’s shareholding in such a way that a portion of dividends is payable to a family member will reduce the overall tax payable, however, HMRC have anti avoidance legislation to prevent this set-up from being operated, this is called Settlements Legislation (S660).
+It is a common belief among small business owners that by structuring a company’s shareholding in such a way that a portion of dividends is payable to a family member will reduce the overall tax payable, however, HMRC have anti-avoidance legislation to prevent this set-up from being operated, this is called Settlements Legislation (S660).

 If your child is of ‘compulsory school age’ (between the age of 13 and the last Friday in June of the academic year their 16th birthday falls into), they will be classed as a child employee and certain requirements will apply to their employment: